stephenhky/ml-experiment/README.md

 * Statistics: statistical measures of the performance of the models and their class labels are calculated;
 * Cross Validation: cross validation option is available.
+* Ready Adaptation to Production: data pipelines and algorithms can be adapted into production codes with little changes.

 There will be tutorials and documentations.